Back to Blog

 Risk-Based Approach to Transaction Monitoring

 The Risk-Based Approach (RBA) is central to effective TM.
 Following FATF’s recommendation no. 1, a legal person should apply a RBA to ensure that measures to prevent or mitigate money laundering and terrorist financing are proportionate to the risks identified.
-This approach should be an essential foundation to efficient allocation of resources across the AML/CFT regime and the implementation of risk-based measures by the legal person. higher risks, they should ensure that their AML/CFT regime adequately addresses such risks.
-Rather than applying uniform scrutiny to all transactions, institutions allocate monitoring intensity based on risk profiles:

 • High-risk clients (e.g., politically exposed persons, high-risk jurisdictions)